Jonge/Cocoapods-frameworks-version-number-fix/README.md

 This script changes all Cocoapods frameworks' version numbers to match the app's plist, which is required as of 21 Oct 2015.

+It fixes the following error:

+    ERROR ITMS-90062 "This bundle is invalid.
+The value for key CFBundleShortVersionString in the Info.plist file must contain a higher version than that of the previously approved version".

 Thanks to [@orta](https://github.com/orta) for the initial idea!

 ## Install